sensei-hacker/inavwiki/Fixed-Wing-Tuning-for-INAV-3.0.md

 * Disarm
 * Save(stick command)

 When satisfied with performance, remove autolevel and autotune modes.

+Board pitch alignment can be checked in PID tab under the Mechanics internal tab.

-Confirm in modes tab that your servo center positions are within a value of 1450 and 1550.
-IF outside this range, it is recommended to mechanically trim your control surfaces to 1500 usec.
+Confirm in outputs tab that your servo center positions are within a value of 1450 and 1550.
+If outside this range, it is recommended to mechanically trim your control surfaces to 1500.
 After a good servo center has been attained you can disable "continuous servo trim"